alexle/alexle.github.com/posts/first-half-marathon.markdown

 ###Miles 11-13: The Final Kick###

-Reaching this marker was like waking up from a dream and facing reality.
+Reaching this marker was like waking up from a dream and getting hit with a dose of reality.
 Alex, you really might finish this race.
 Just three more miles and you never have to run another mile again.

 I ramped my engines up to 90% and pushed forward with the hardest part of the race.
 I focused on how many people I could pick off, with my (supposedly) extra energy.